Perl/PPCs/ppcs/ppc0033-map-grep-with-topic.md

 every `VAR` slot.
 In this case, a warning will be issued, and the extra `VAR` slots will be filled with `undef`.

+In scalar context, the return value will be the number of elements generated.

 ### `grep my (VAR, VAR) BLOCK LIST`

 This will evaluate `BLOCK` for each set of two elements in `LIST`, aliasing